konslid/canfolds/README.md

   the window.
 - **Optional web gallery** — mirror a folder to your own FTP/web hosting as a small, password-protected page; browse your images from any device, anywhere.
-Needs a web host of your own — `F1` in the app for the full walkthrough.
+Needs a web host of your own — see Settings → Web Galleries in the app.
 - **Portable** — one exe, nothing to install.
 Carry it on a USB stick.

 ## Download

-Grab the latest `Canfolds.exe` from [Releases](../../releases) and run it — nothing to install.
+Grab the latest `Canfolds_beta_<version>_windows.zip` from [Releases](../../releases), extract it anywhere, and run the `.exe` inside — nothing to install.
 Requires Windows 10/11 x64.

 First launch may trigger a Windows SmartScreen prompt (the exe isn't code-signed yet) — "More info" → "Run anyway".

 ## Quick start

-1. Launch `Canfolds.exe` — two panes appear, each with a folder tree, an address bar and a canvas.
+1. Launch the extracted `.exe` — two panes appear, each with a folder tree, an address bar and a canvas.
 2. Click a folder in the tree, or double-click one on the canvas, to open it.
 A folder with no saved layout opens as a neat grid.
 3. Drag images around; pull the bottom-right corner to scale.
 Select